 This is the month when all the bats come out of hibernation.
 Many will have gone almost six months without feeding and so are very hungry; this results in them being very active and out feeding on every suitable night.
 Despite being desperately hungry bats will not emerge from the roost in high winds or heavy rainfall, on such nights they may become torpid again.
 They may no longer stick to one roost, simply feeding all night and returning to the nearest suitable place at dawn.

 This is the beginning of the bat survey season as recommended by the Bat Conservation Trust.
 During this month male and female bats separate, the females forming large pre-maternity roosts and the males either roosting alone or in small bachelor roosts.
 They are fully active and feeding.
 As soon as the female bats are in back in good condition they fertilize their single egg.
-The maternity roosts must be warm and dry, the warmth is very important as young bats are not able to thermo regulate.
-Both male and female roosts are usually high up, along the ridge beam, under the eaves or squeezed between the tiles and roof lining.
-Some bats will also roost between stones or bricks where the mortar has warn away.
+The maternity roosts must be warm and dry, the warmth is very important as young bats are not able to thermoregulate.
+Both male and female roosts are usually high up, along with the ridge beam, under the eaves or squeezed between the tiles and roof lining.
+Some bats will also roost between stones or bricks where the mortar has warned away.
 Small bats can enter a roost through gaps as small as 1cm wide.

 Mothers continue to suckle the pups but they quickly become independent.
 By 6 weeks they will have learnt to fly but after three weeks you may see young bats on the ground as they attempt to fly.
-As they reach the stage where the mother leave them the volume of the bat roost increases especially as the mothers leave to feed.
+As they reach the stage where the mother leaves them the volume of the bat roost increases especially as the mothers leave to feed.

 This is when the mating season begins.
 Males of most species use special calls to attract females, which can include purrs, clicks, and buzzing, they call from inside crevices, tree hollows or under coping stones.
 Even though the mating occurs now the egg will not be fertilised until May; this is called delayed fertilisation and female bats are one of the very few mammals that are able to store live sperm in their own bodies.
 A single male may mate with 30 or more females.
 Female bats give birth at two years old whereas male bats begin mating at one.
 Bats are also still concentrating on building up fat stores for the coming month.